vicrucann/rshell-mat/README.md

 ## Short description

 *rshell-mat* is bash script based project that helps to ease heavy data processing in Matlab.
 Its main idea is to send the split big data to several remote servers and run the most heavy computations simultaneously using those remotes.
-When the processing is done, the split result files are copied back to the local machine, merged by using the user-provided function; so the data can be used further in matlab.
-The processing is done by two main bash scripts and a matlab class:
+When the processing is done, the split result files are copied back to the local machine, merged by using the user-provided function; so the data can be used further in Matlab.
+The processing is done by two main bash scripts and a Matlab class:
 * *dhead.sh* - a local head script that performs the distribution among the remote servers and also copying all the files forward and back
 * *dserver.sh* - a remote server script that launches matlab function on the remote server
 * *Distrubutor.m* - is a handle Matlab interface, that coordinates data initialization, splitting, script launching and merging.
 Note, the split, kernel and merge functions must be provided by user, as well as initialized structures for each method.